AMBS Financial Aid for Canadians

 Many area churches and congregations have loan, forgivable loan and scholarship programs.
 Applicants should check with their conference and congregational leaders for information.
 Church partnership funds may be available as shown below.
 Please note: When Canadian students pay tuition and receive financial aid for tuition, Canadian dollars are at par with U.S. dollars.

 Employment for a student or a spouse is an option, depending on the kind of visa the student holds.
 However, there are some restrictions related to where someone can seek employment and how the earnings can be used.
-For information, contact the AMBS registrar and international student services coordinator at email@example.com.
+For information, contact Bob Rosa, recruitment and student services coordinator, at [email protected].

 Jacob Andres Achievement Scholarship